 Dormitories residents who are locked out of their rooms can borrow a key, free of charge, from the lock-out box located in their dormitory building.
 The key must be returned to the lock-out box within 48 hours to avoid fees.
 Students can also contact their Resident Coordinator for assistance in obtaining a key from the lock-out box, or contact Yale Security to be let into their bedroom.

 In some cases lost or stolen keys pose a security risk and may result in replacing the lock mechanism and issuing new keys.
 Students are assessed a $250 fee to their SFAS accounts for this service.

-Sublet Policy: The Yale Housing Office allows for residents to sublet their apartment to other Yale affiliates during the summer months (May-August).
-Subletting is not permitted in the dormitories.
-All apartment residents must comply with the following University policies:
+The University restricts subletting to Yale Housing single-occupancy apartments or family-housing.
+The Yale Housing Office allows for residents to sublet their apartment to other Yale affiliates during the summer months (May-August) only.
+Subletting is not permitted in shared two- or three-bedroom apartments or in dormitories.
+Apartments may not be sublet during the academic year.
+Individual bedrooms within an apartment may not be sublet during the academic year.
+All eligible apartment residents must comply with the following University policies: